Skip to content

 Key settings:

-• dmPolicy: “disabled” — no WhatsApp DMs, only group monitoring
+• dmPolicy: “disabled” — no WhatsApp DMs, only group monitoring.
+Change to "allowlist" with allowFrom to enable DMs for testing.

 • selfChatMode: true — this is your own phone number

-• groupPolicy: “allowlist” — only accept messages from explicitly allowed groups (prevents prompt injection escalation via elevated tools)
+• groupPolicy: “allowlist” — only accept messages from explicitly allowed senders in groups (prevents prompt injection escalation via elevated tools)

 • sendReadReceipts: true — mark messages as read